zerynth/docs/docs/reference/libs/bosch/bmp180/docs/examples.md

 # Examples

-The following are a list of examples for lib.bosch.bmp180
+The following are a list of examples for lib.bosch.bmp180.

 ## Temperature, Pressure, Altitude

-Get Temperature, Pressure, and Altitude throught the BMP180 sensor features
+Get Temperature, Pressure, and Altitude throught the BMP180 sensor features.

 ```main.py```